S/2021 N 1: Orbit

 S/2021 N 1's orbit exhibits nodal precession with an average period of about 900 Earth years, but it does not exhibit apsidal precession.
 Instead, the argument of pericenter of S/2021 N 1's orbit periodically librates around 90°, which is a behavior shared by Neso and Sao.
 This behavior is due to the Kozai–Lidov resonance, where perturbations by the Sun and Neptune are periodic.
 The Kozai–Lidov resonance causes periodic exchanges between eccentricity and inclination: for example, as S/2021 N 1's orbit becomes more eccentric, its orbit becomes less inclined and vice versa.

 S/2021 N 1 last passed periapsis, or its nearest point to Neptune in its orbit, in September 2017 at a distance of approximately 27.1 e6km.
 The moon is moving away from Neptune until it will reach apoapsis, its farthest point from the planet, in March 2032 at a distance of approximately 74.8 e6km.
 S/2021 N 1 last passed apoapsis in November 2002 at a distance of approximately 76.6 e6km—the different distance from the next apoapsis is due to perturbations on the moon's orbit.

+The orbit of S/2021 N 1 (red) and other Neptunian irregular moons (gray) as seen from three different views.
+S/2021 N 1's orbit does not form a closed ellipse, because it is highly perturbed.